Patty Murray: Labor

-LGBTQ rights
+LGBTQIA+ rights

-In 1996, Murray voted for the Defense of Marriage Act (DOMA), which banned federal recognition of same-sex marriage by limiting the definition of marriage to the union of a man and a woman.
-DOMA was ruled unconstitutional in 2015, and later in 2023, she reversed her previous position and spoke in support of the Respect for Marriage Act, which officially repealed DOMA.
+In 1996, Murray voted for the Defense of Marriage Act, which banned federal recognition of same-sex marriage by limiting the definition of marriage to the union of a man and a woman.
+The Defense of Marriage Act was ruled unconstitutional in 2015, and later in 2023, she reversed her previous position and spoke in support of the Respect for Marriage Act, which officially repealed the Defense of Marriage Act.

-In September 2014, Murray was one of 69 members of the House and Senate to sign a letter to then-Secretary of Health and Human Services Sylvia Burwell, requesting that the FDA revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding 5 years.
+In September 2014, Murray was one of 69 members of the House and Senate to sign a letter to then-Health and Human Services Secretary Sylvia Burwell, requesting that the FDA revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding five years.

-Beginning in 2016, in each meeting of congress, Murray and Ted Lieu (D-CA) have reintroduced the Therapeutic Fraud Prevention Act into the Senate and House.
-This bill, if passed, would prohibit, as an unfair and deceptive act or practice, commercial sexual orientation and gender identity conversion therapy.

 Opioids

 In March 2017, Murray was one of 21 senators to sign a letter led by Ed Markey to Senate Majority Leader Mitch McConnell that noted that 12% of adult Medicaid beneficiaries had some form of substance abuse disorder, in addition to one third of treatment for opioid and other substance-use disorders in the United States being financed through Medicaid, and opined that the American Health Care Act could "very literally translate into a death spiral for those with opioid use disorders" due to the insurance coverage lacking adequate funds for care, often causing people to abandon treatment.